innercoder78/shadow-slave-monitor/README.md

 Although GitHub Actions says the shortest scheduled interval is once every 5 minutes, that does not mean GitHub guarantees it will actually run every 5 minutes.
 GitHub’s own docs say scheduled workflows can be delayed during high load, and if load is high enough, queued jobs may be dropped.

 What does that mean?
 GitHub Actions, in reality, will check once every 3-4 hours rather than 5 minutes.
-You might be up to 4 hours and a half hours late reading the latest chapter because of this.
+You might be up to 4 and a half hours late reading the latest chapter because of this.

-Next step?
-Find a reliable scheduler website.

-READ SHADOW SLAVE!
-BEST WEB NOVEL IN THE WORLD!
+This is why I changed from GitHub Actions to cron-job.org.